arunrayini/cis6930fa24-project1/README.md

  #  The Redactor
  "The Redactor" is a powerful tool created to anonymize sensitive data within text documents.
 Designed for applications that handle confidential information, this tool aims to ensure privacy by identifying and redacting personal and sensitive details.
 It is particularly suitable for sectors where data privacy is paramount, such as legal, healthcare, and government agencies.
 The tool recognizes and censors names, dates, phone numbers, addresses, and user-defined concepts by leveraging advanced natural language processing (NLP) capabilities through the spaCy and nltk libraries.
 These libraries allow for intelligent entity recognition and synonym expansion, which together enable flexible, context-aware redaction.

 Using spaCy's robust Named Entity Recognition (NER) model, "The Redactor" can identify names, dates, and addresses in various formats, making it adaptable to diverse document types and structures.
 The tool also integrates nltk's WordNet to manage concepts through synonym expansion.
-This means that users can specify a theme or topic to redact, such as "confidentiality" or "privacy," and "The Redactor" will locate not only exact matches but also related terms, thereby redacting entire sentences where these concepts appear.
+This means that users can specify a theme or topic to redact, and "The Redactor" will locate not only exact matches but also related terms, thereby redacting entire sentences where these concepts appear.
 This ensures a comprehensive approach to redaction, going beyond simple keyword-based methods.

 Each identified sensitive term is replaced with a customizable block character to maintain document formatting while preventing exposure of the original information.
 The tool can handle multiple file types and supports bulk processing by taking advantage of flexible command-line arguments.
-Users can specify files through a glob pattern, control which types of sensitive information to censor, and even define where statistics about the redaction process will be output (e.g., to the terminal or a designated file).
+Users can specify files through a glob pattern, control which types of sensitive information to censor, and even define where statistics about the redaction process will be output.

 In addition to its redaction capabilities, "The Redactor" provides detailed statistics on each redaction process.
 It generates a summary for each file, reporting counts of names, dates, phone numbers, addresses, and concepts that were censored.
 This data is helpful for verifying the tool’s effectiveness and ensuring compliance with privacy standards.